eellpp/pubScratchpad/Business/advice.md

+### The box model
+Imagine your product is getting sold in a box.
+- The front side of the box is customer facing and you can highlight only 2 or 3 key things in bold.
+What are those.
+They are your primary MVP features and should get most attention irrespective of how boring or non-challenging they are
+- At the backside, you have 3 or 4 points more in smaller fonts.
+These are you next set of features in priority
+- The sides have some additional stuff in smaller fonts.
+These are least important features

 ### Small Lifestyle business
 "Take a competitor product, remove all features you don’t need, and make it crazy fast."
 Seems to me there are hundreds of lifestyle businesses just waiting to happen by following this formula.
 So many good ideas out there could be made so much better by reducing them to their essentials, but making them elegant and "crazy fast".